Holker Hall: Holker Lime

 The Holker Lime, in the grounds, is regarded as one of the largest and finest common limes (Tilia × europaea) in Britain.
 It was planted in the early 17th century, probably as part of the establishment of the formal garden.
 Its girth is 7.9 m.
 It was designated by the Tree Council as one of the 50 Great British Trees in the United Kingdom, to mark the Golden Jubilee of Elizabeth II in 2002.

 Grade II listed structures in the grounds

 Ice house

 To the west of the hall is a two-tier circular ice house, which has been present since at least 1732.

 North lodge and gate

 The north lodge with its gate piers, standing on the B5278 road, dates probably from the early 19th century and was possibly designed by George Webster.
 It is a single-story building in roughcast stone with ashlar dressings and slate roof.
 The gate piers are circular and rusticated with domed caps.

 Stable buildings

-To the southeast of the hall are stable buildings in a U-shaped plan, constructed in stone with slate roofs.
+To the south-east of the hall are stable buildings in a U-shaped plan, constructed in stone with slate roofs.
 They are dated 1864, and incorporate a timber bell turret with a pyramidal roof, a clock, and a weathervane.